robhcoleman/IAM-Portfolio/EntraID-ConditionalAccess/README.md

 # 🛡️ Entra ID: Conditional Access Policy Implementation Lab

 ## 📘 Overview
-This lab focuses on implementing **Conditional Access policies** using **Microsoft Entra ID (formerly Azure Active Directory)**.
-The goal was to enforce contextual access controls based on user risk, location, device state, and app sensitivity.
+This lab focuses on designing and implementing **Conditional Access policies** in Microsoft Entra ID (Azure AD) to enforce adaptive authentication and protect organizational resources.
+It demonstrates the ability to apply policies based on user context, device compliance, and location risk, ensuring both security and productivity.
+Conditional Access is a core IAM capability used in almost every modern enterprise.

+---

+## 🎯 Goals & Objectives
+- Showcase expertise in **policy-based authentication control** using Microsoft Entra ID.
+- Configure policies that require MFA for high-risk sign-ins and sensitive apps.
+- Apply conditional logic based on **user role, location, and device state**.
+- Test and validate policies in different scenarios (trusted vs untrusted networks).
+- Document the configuration for repeatability and compliance.

+By completing this lab, you’ve proven capability in:
+- Navigating and managing Entra ID security settings.
+- Balancing user experience with security by tailoring policy conditions.
+- Using built-in reporting to monitor policy impact and troubleshoot issues.
+- Deploying **Zero Trust-aligned access controls** in a cloud environment.

 ---